Jleung1996/Bank-TeleMarketing/README.md

 For example, with a high three month Euribor rate(short-term interest), it reduces the chance a call is successful in the XGBoost model.
 This bears some similarity with economic behaviors since attractive short term interest rates make long-term rates unattractive.

-For our verdict, we suggest the Portugese bank manager to investigate the social and economic conditions when embarking a telemarketing campaign for long-term deposits, and to further invest into a DSS based one data driven models to reduce operational cost and increase telemarketing efficiency.
+For our verdict, we suggest the Portugese bank manager to investigate the social and economic conditions when embarking a telemarketing campaign for long-term deposits, and to further invest into a DSS based on data driven models to reduce operational cost and increase telemarketing efficiency.